ac000/sprotly/README.md

 user.
 Also sprotly will write to two log files; */var/log/sprotly/access_log* and */var/log/sprotly/error_log*.

+If the sprotly user doesn't exist, then it will try using the 'nobody' user.

 Also by default sprotly will *daemon(3)ize* itself.
 When run in the foreground *(-D)* sprotly simply logs to the terminal.